GodotModding/gmlwiki/docs/guides/modding/mod_structure.md

 If you have any dependencies, unzip them and add them to res://mods-unpacked.

+???+ note
-?> A bug in the Godot editor prevents using zipped and unpacked mods at the same time (see [ZIPs in the Editor](#zips-in-the-editor) below).
+     A bug in the Godot editor prevents using zipped and unpacked mods at the same time (see [ZIPs in the Editor](#zips-in-the-editor) below).

 ## ZIPs
 Mod ZIPs should have the structure shown below.
 The structure matches the structure of the filesystem when developing mods in the Godot editor.